Betta-Lyon-Delsordo/insecure-vibes/README.md

 - Make sure your team understands the risks of sharing code with public/online LLMs and train them to use private/local alternatives
 - Add an instruction file to your agent to ensure it considers security with each new task
 - Get familiar with code scanning tools like Semgrep: [https://github.com/semgrep/semgrep](https://github.com/semgrep/semgrep)
+- Use MCP servers for security tools (like Semgrep): [https://semgrep.dev/docs/mcp](https://semgrep.dev/docs/mcp)
+- Add skills and plugins for secure code review (but always verify!)

 Offline AI: